Related publications

 You can check if you need a TV licence on the TV licensing website.

 The free TV licence scheme for people aged 75 or over changed in August 2020.
-You can only apply for a free TV licence if you’re aged 75 or over and you, or someone in your household, is getting Pension Credit.
+You can only apply for a free TV licence if you’re aged 75 or over and you, or your partner living at the same address, is getting Pension Credit.
 This can be Savings Credit or Guarantee Pension Credit.

-To find out if you qualify for Pension Credit, use our benefits calculator or call our Helpline and arrange to speak to an adviser.
+To find out if you qualify for Pension Credit, use our benefits calculator or call our Helpline to speak to an adviser.

-If you’re registered severely sight impaired (blind), you can apply for a 50% discount on your TV licence.
+If you’re registered as severely sight impaired (blind), you can apply for a 50% discount on your TV licence.
 The licence will also cover anyone else who lives with you.
-You can find out how to apply on the TV licensing website.

 You’ll need to send a copy of one of the following:

-You won’t be able to get a discount if you’re partially sighted (sight impaired).
+You won’t be able to get a discount if you’re sight impaired (partially sighted).

-If you live in a care home, or supported or sheltered housing, you may qualify for an ARC Concessionary Licence.
-This is a special TV licence which costs £7.50 a year per room, flat or bungalow.
-You must be over 60 and retired, or disabled.
+If you live in a care home, or supported or sheltered housing, you may qualify for an accommodation for residential care (ARC) consessionary TV Licence.
+This is a special TV licence that costs £7.50 a year per room, flat or bungalow.
+You must be over 60 and retired (or working no more than 15 hours per week), or disabled.
 The place where you live must also qualify.
-Speak to the manager or warden as they are responsible for organising this concession for you.
+Speak to the manager or warden to find out if your home qualifies, and to ask for them to arrange this concession for you.

 You won’t need a licence if you only watch television in common areas, such as a residents’ lounge.